MephistoDevelop/SocialBook/README.md

 ### Setup

-To use this project you will need to download this repository and put in on your computer. after you will need to install webpack and npm to run correctlly this project.
+To use this project you will need to download this repository and put in on your computer. after you will need to install a webpack and npm to run correctly this project.

 #### Installation